-New Year Mountain Biking Holiday and Celebration Dinner
+New Year Mountain Biking Holiday in Spain

 Having just completed our New Year MTB holiday for this year, we’d like to say a massive “thank you” to our group of bikers who made it all such great fun!
 We rode in the mountains and Natural Parks around Ronda in southern Spain, where we are based.
 The group enjoyed great cross country mountain biking, fantastic mountain scenery, delicious food and sunny conditions – what more could you want from a New Year MTB holiday!